mikrofusion/gulp-regex-replace/README.md

 If a method is given then the result of that method will be the replace string.
 The input to that method will be the string matching the regular expression.

+#### options.exclude

+Type: `String` or `Array of Strings`

+This is a single or array of regular expression strings which will override the default logic and prevent matching strings from being replaced.

 ## License

 [MIT](http://opensource.org/licenses/MIT) © Mike Groseclose